Financial Aid Services

 - fax: 610-499-4687

-State grant award levels and eligibility criteria are controlled by the awarding state.
+State grant awards and eligibility are controlled by the awarding state.
 Generally, state grants are awarded on the basis of need and limited to students attending schools within their own state of residence.

 Some states, such as Delaware, have reciprocity agreements with Pennsylvania, so that you can receive their grants while studying in Pennsylvania.